 Linger and offer a few sentences when praising, but when redirecting keep your statements short and to the point.
 Refrain from lingering on negative behavior, but continue to redirect when appropriate.

-The goal of this intervention is to help the student internalize that he receives more attention for positive behaviors than negative behavior.
+The goal is to help the student internalize that he receives more attention for positive behaviors than negative behavior.
 This will result in a shift toward more appropriate behavior if done consistently over time.

 You can also incorporate opportunities for attention into your reward system.
-Many students who demonstrate attention-seeking behaviors would be happy to work for some undivided adult attention, like lunch in the classroom or a chance to play a game together.
+Many students who demonstrate attention-seeking behaviors would be happy to work for some undivided adult attention.
+For example, you might offer lunch in the classroom or a chance to play a game together.

 Function: Control or access to tangibles